Chernoff's product formula: Semigroup approximations with non-uniform time intervals: Approximation with non-uniform time intervals

 In \cite{Smolyanov1}, the authors have proved the following statement and demonstrated it in Proposition $3$ of the same paper: \begin{prop} Let $A$ be the generator of a strongly continuous semigroup on a Banach space $X$.
 Let $ V:[0,\infty) \to \mcal{B}(X)$ be a one-parameter family of contractions on $X$ such that

 for all $a>0$ and $x\in D(A)$.
 Let the sequence $\left(a_{n,i}\right)_{i=1}^n$ satisfy the assumptions in Proposition \ref{Prop:exp}.
 Then,

 for all $x \in X$. \end{prop}

-In order that the above proposition works, we need an immediate assumption that $A$ generates a strongly continuous semigroup and fulfills the condition in \eqref{eq:speccond}.
-Every version of this kind of theorem requires some set of conditions.
-Our goal in this paper is to explore another set of conditions motivated by the setup appearing in Proposition \ref{Prop:Smolyanov}.
-In order to mitigate this problem we introduced a couple of different assumptions.
+In order for the above proposition to work, we need an immediate assumption that $A$ generates a strongly continuous semigroup and fulfills the condition in \eqref{eq:speccond}.
+This is closely related to the Lax Equivalence Theorem \cite{Lax}, because if $V$ satisfies \eqref{eq:speccond} then it is called consistent finite difference scheme.

+However, if we want to demonstrate convergence without assuming in advance the generator property of $A$ we need other assumptions.
+Our strategy relies on the use of the Second Trotter-Kato Approximation Theorem (\cite{engel1999one}, Chapter III $4.9$).
+This approach creates a greater hurdle, and in order to mitigate this, we introduced a couple of assumptions.
 We consider $V(t)V(t')=V(t')V(t)$ for all $t, t' \geq0$, which does not imply that $V(t)$ is a semigroup (see Examples \ref{ex1} and \ref{ex2}).
 Furthermore, we decided to work with contractions.
 We will need a stronger assumption for the array $\left(a_{n,i}\right)_{i=1}^n$, $n\in \N$, as well.
 It should not deviate from the uniform distribution too much:

 \begin{lem} Every sequence of positive numbers $\left(a_{n,i}\right)_{i=1}^n$, $n\in \N$ with $\sum_{i=1}^n a_{n,i}=1$ that satisfies Eq.\eqref{eq:absdev} also satisfies the condition in Proposition \ref{Prop:exp}. \end{lem}